Best Mattresses Made in the USA (2026)

 Motion Isolation: 4.3/5

-Usually, softer foam beds are better for motion isolation because they allow more sinkage, but my colleague Melanie found that the Bear stifled motion rather well.
-She hopped into bed with another tester to find out what it would be like to sleep with a partner. โ€œI could feel my fellow tester get into bed and switch positions, but this was solely due to a faint โ€˜pullingโ€™ sensation on the bedโ€™s cover,โ€ she said. โ€œMultiple times, the other tester got up from the bed and I couldnโ€™t tell that she had gone.โ€
+Usually, softer foam beds are better for motion isolation because they allow more sinkage, but my colleague Melanie Kassel found that the Bear stifled motion rather well.
+She hopped into bed with another tester to find out what it would be like to sleep with a partner. โ€œI could feel my fellow tester get into bed and switch positions, but this was solely due to a faint โ€˜pullingโ€™ sensation on the bedโ€™s cover,โ€ she said. โ€œ

-Melanie was also able to move around on the surface of the bed without feeling โ€œstuck.โ€ โ€œBecause the foam is firmer, I was always right at the surface rather than sucked into the layers,โ€ she said.
-She wouldnโ€™t call the bed particularly bouncy, but it could be a good compromise for combination sleepers or sexually active folks who donโ€™t want to part with memory foam.
+Melanie was also able to move around on the surface of the bed without feeling โ€œstuck.โ€ She wouldnโ€™t call the bed particularly bouncy, but it could be a good compromise for combination sleepers or sexually active folks who donโ€™t want to part with memory foam.

 Though the Bear Original earned a high edge support score, this was mostly due to our weighted edge support test.
-We placed varying weights on the edge of the bed to represent different sleeper types, and each time, the bed only sank a few inches under them.
+We placed varying weights on the edge of the bed to represent different sleeper types, and each time the bed sank only a few inches under them.
 But when Melanie sat down on the edge of the bed, she felt it squished down far too easily for her liking. โ€œIt felt like I could slide off while seated,โ€ she said.

 If you have mobility concerns or just love edge support that wonโ€™t quit, check out the Saatva Classic, which has a rock-solid perimeter.
-You can read more about this bed in our Bear Original review
+You can read more about this bed in our Bear Original review.

 Mattress Clarity Test Results: Bear